Ivorforce/NumDot/docs/setup/custom_build_setup.rst

 Making a cross-platform build
 -----------------------------

-If you've forked the repository before, all you need to do now is trigger a build.
+With a fork, all you need to do now is trigger a build.
 Click on the ``Actions`` tab in your GitHub repository page (e.g. ``https://github.com/YourName/NumDot/actions``), and navigate to ``Build GDExtension``.
 Click the button ``Run workflow``, and wait for it to complete.
 Click the finished workflow, and download the zip file offered at the bottom.
 All you need to do now is extract its contents into your game project.

 CLion Support
 -------------